International and Nuclear Security

 Within the general area of international security, the Foundation has a very strong emphasis on nuclear security issues.
 It defines nuclear security broadly as including nuclear war, nuclear terrorism, nuclear proliferation, nuclear weapons, nuclear force posture, and, as it relates to nuclear security, nuclear energy.

-The Stanton Foundation is launching a new nuclear security grant program.
+The Stanton Foundation launched a new nuclear security grant program in 2020.
 The program is open to US-based tenure-track junior faculty (untenured) or the equivalent at a US research institute who are conducting nuclear security research as defined by the Foundation: an umbrella term that includes nuclear terrorism, nuclear proliferation, nuclear weapons, nuclear force posture, and, as it relates to security, nuclear energy.Application Process